 This Letter of Understanding is to set out the administrative guidelines applicable to the re-employment of CUPE, Local 50 - Inside auxiliary employees who have completed their probationary period and are laid off following the conclusion of their auxiliary work assignment.
-These guidelines shall apply to auxiliary employees within either the Parkades Section or the Building Services Section and Article 1.09 (z) shall have no force or effect upon such auxiliary employees.
+These guidelines shall apply to auxiliary employees within the Building Services Section and Article 1.09 (z) shall have no force or effect upon such auxiliary employees.

-- 1. The Employer shall establish two spareboard lists, one within each of the Parkades Section and the Building Services Section for the purpose of reemploying auxiliary employees. - 2.
-Auxiliary employees from such sections shall be eligible to place their name on such lists (sign-up) for the purpose of re-employment when auxiliary work becomes available. - 3.
-Re-employment of auxiliary employees in each Section shall be from the spareboard list and shall be based on the principle of the auxiliary employee with the greatest number of hours worked within the bargaining unit shall be first offered available work in the position. - 4.
+- 1. The Employer shall establish one spareboard list for the purpose of re-employing auxiliary employees. - 2.
+Auxiliary employees from the Building Services Section shall be eligible to place their name on the list (sign-up) for the purpose of re-employment when auxiliary work becomes available. - 3.
+Re-employment of auxiliary employees in the Building Services Section shall be from the spareboard list and shall be based on the principle of the auxiliary employee with the greatest number of hours worked within the bargaining unit shall be first offered available work in the position. - 4.
 It is understood that a work assignment may not be made to an auxiliary employee should the Employer suffer an increase in cost (example: overtime) in such an assignment. - 5.
 Where questions related to an employee's eligibility for re-employment arises and where such questions go unresolved the grievance procedure set out in this Collective Agreement shall apply.